 The manufacturer draws up the technical documentation providing evidence of the conformity of the apparatus with the essential requirements of this Directive, regardless if the Annex II “internal production control” or Annex III “EU-type examination that is followed by Conformity to type based on internal production control” was chosen.

-The purpose of the technical documentation is to make it possible to assess the conformity of the apparatus to the relevant requirements, and shall include an adequate analysis and assessment of the risk(s)..
+The purpose of the technical documentation is to make possible to assess the conformity of the apparatus to the relevant requirements, and shall include an adequate analysis and assessment of the risk(s).
 It must contain all necessary practical (technical) details, including the following:

-An identification of the product covered by the technical documentation.
+an identification of the product covered by the technical documentation.
 This identification should allow unambiguously linking between the technical documentation, the EU Declaration of Conformity and the product;

-A general description of the apparatus.
+a general description of the apparatus.
 The amount of information required will depend on the complexity of the apparatus, simple apparatus may be fully defined in one line whereas more complex apparatus may need a complete description (a picture may be included);

-conceptual design and manufacturing drawings and schemes of components, sub-assemblies, circuits, etc. Section 4.3 Blue Guide 4th paragraph.
+conceptual design and manufacturing drawings and schemes of components, sub-assemblies, circuits, etc. Section 4.3 "Technical documentation" Blue Guide 4th paragraph.

 descriptions and explanations necessary for the understanding of those drawings and schemes and the operation of the apparatus;

-If harmonised standards have been applied then evidence of compliance is required.
+if harmonised standards have been applied then evidence of compliance is required.
 At a minimum this will be a dated list of the European harmonised standards applied and the results obtained on their application;

-If harmonised standards have not been applied or have been applied only in part then a description of the steps taken to meet the essential requirements – an EMC Assessment described in Annex II of the Directive - must be included.
+if harmonised standards have not been applied or have been applied only in part then a description of the steps taken to meet the essential requirements – an EMC Assessment described in Annex II of the Directive - must be included.
 In that event the technical documentation shall specify which parts of the harmonised standard have been applied.
 The documentation includes test reports, design calculations made, examinations carried out etc.;

-If a manufacturer is using the procedure of Annex III of the EMCD, then the Notified Body EU-type examination certificate shall be included.
+if a manufacturer is using the procedure of Annex III of the EMCD, then the Notified Body EU-type examination certificate shall be included.

-Referring to Article 7 (9) of the EMCD Directive as well as chapter 3 of the Blue Guide the manufacturer shall, further to a reasoned request from a competent national authority, provide all the information and documentation in paper or electronic form necessary to demonstrate the conformity of the apparatus with this Directive, in a language which can be easily understood by that authority.
+Referring to Article 7 (9) of the EMC Directive as well as chapter 3 "The actors in the product supply chain and their obligations" of the Blue Guide the manufacturer shall, further to a reasoned request from a competent national authority, provide all the information and documentation in paper or electronic form necessary to demonstrate the conformity of the apparatus with this Directive, in a language which can be easily understood by that authority.

 EU Declaration of Conformity